suletom/EASUN-ISOLAR-SMX-II-CONTROL/README.md

 Packet beginning is like the others, additional section: 10(write func.)
 E20F(register address to start writing at: see commands.json) 0001(write 2byte) 02(data length) 0002(data: 0->cso, 1->sub, 2->snu, 3->oso)

+SET output priority (parameter 1 in commands.json) to 'SOL' (on 6.63 only the most important parameters can be set over modbus)

+>npm start set-smx-param [datalogger ip address] 1 SOL

 If you are interested feel free to contact me.